alexstoken/DeepEnsemble/README.md

 Keras ensembles, made easy.

 ### Usage
-Build or load as many models as you'd like
+Build or load as many models as you'd like.
+Ensembles of different model architectures tend to perform better than ensembles of the same model architecture.

 ```
 #inception